Innovation-Web-3-0-Blockchain/Solidity-For-Beginners/Solidity-Guide-For-Beginners/SimpleCount.md

 7. **Transaction Confirmation**:
    - If the deployment is successful, you will receive a transaction hash as confirmation.
    - Your account balance will be reduced by a small amount (less than 1 ether) due to gas fees.
-   - After deployment, copy and save the contract's deployment address.

 8. **Interact with the Contract**:
    - Under the "Deployed Contracts" section, you should see your deployed contract.
 It will have two tabs for the functions you defined in your contract.